ClearVolume/PyClearVolume/README.md

 > python setup.py install

-if everything works, you may test if everything is right by first starting the ClearVolume GUI and then run from the command line
+to test if everything worked, you should first start ClearVolume and then run from the command line

 > python -m pyclearvolume

+which will serve some dummy data to the default ports of ClearVolume

 ## Usage